-Minimum Inhibitory Concentration (MIC) is defined as the lowest concentration (expressed as mg/L or μg/μL) of an antimicrobial agent that inhibits the visible in-vitro growth of microorganisms.
+Minimum Inhibitory Concentration (MIC) is the lowest concentration (expressed as mg/L or μg/μL) of an antimicrobial agent that inhibits the visible in-vitro growth of microorganisms.
 The MIC test determines the antimicrobial activity of a test agent against a specific bacteria.
-E-test, tube dilution method and agar dilution methods are employed to determine MIC value.
+E-test, tube dilution, and agar dilution methods are employed to determine MIC value.

-While performing the dilution method, the lowest concentration (highest dilution) of the antimicrobial preventing appearance of turbidity (growth) is considered as MIC.
-At this dilution the antimicrobial agent is bacteriostatic, i.e some bacteria may still be alive.
+While performing the dilution method, the antimicrobial’s lowest concentration (highest dilution) preventing the appearance of turbidity (growth) is considered MIC.
+At this dilution, the antimicrobial agent is bacteriostatic, i.e. some bacteria may still be alive.

 - extensive research that correlates MIC with serum achievable levels for each antimicrobial agent,